ssfoley/DSLEUTH/README.md

 # DSLEUTH
-A distributed framework for running the SLEUTH application developed by Project Gigalopolis.
+A distributed framework for running the SLEUTH application and a parallel version of the SLEUTH using OpenMP.
+SLEUTH was originally developed by Project Gigalopolis.
 The website where more information about the model and the original source code can be found:

 http://www.ncgia.ucsb.edu/projects/gig/index.html